 - Offline Method

-However in Offline method, NPS is distributed through authorised entities called Points of Presence (POP’s) and almost all the banks (both private and public sector) are enrolled to act as Point of Presence (POP) under NPS apart from several other financial institutions.
+However, in the Offline method, NPS is distributed through authorized entities called Points of Presence (POP’s) and almost all the banks (both private and public sector) are enrolled to act as Point of Presence (POP) under NPS apart from several other financial institutions.
 You can find POP’s near you from here.

 Fund management in National Pension System NPS

 The funds developed from the contributions are invested by the PFRDA registered Pension Fund Managers (PFM’s).
-And as of now investors can select from following pension fund mangers.
+And as of now, investors can select from following pension fund managers.